Title

 Only a year later in 1862, Parker ran for governor as a "War Democrat" who supported a military solution to the Civil War rather than those Democrats who advocated a peaceful solution with the Confederacy (those Democrats were called "Copperheads").
 He defeated Newark mayor Moses Bigelow for the nomination of the Democratic Party.
 In the general election, Parker defeated Republican Marcus L. Ward by the largest margin in state history (14,394 votes).
 Although staunchly in favor of the war, Parker was also highly critical of the Lincoln Administration's actions with respect to curtailing civil liberties in the name of the war effort, criticizing Lincoln for suspending habeas corpus and for what Parker considered the unconstitutional nature of the Emancipation Proclamation.

-Parker's grave In 1863, when Robert E. Lee's Army of Northern Virginia invaded Pennsylvania, Parker raised troops to defend the state.
+In 1863, when Robert E. Lee's Army of Northern Virginia invaded Pennsylvania, Parker raised troops to defend the state.
 For this, he received the thanks of President Lincoln and Pennsylvania governor Andrew Curtin.
 Later, Parker attended the ceremonies dedicating the Soldiers' National Monument at which Lincoln delivered his famous Gettysburg Address.
 As the war dragged on, Parker became more estranged with the Lincoln administration calling for a peaceful resolution to the war.
 He opposed the Thirteenth Amendment giving freedom to the slaves and instead advocated a gradual emancipation.
 He also fought with the federal government over the right to build railroads in New Jersey.

 After his term as governor was up he returned to his law practice.
 Republican Marcus L. Ward overcame his loss in 1862 and won the next election to be governor.
 Parker, though, was the "favorite son" candidate supported by New Jersey electors at the Democratic National Conventions in 1868, 1876 and 1884.